 Sizes available: 23mm, 25mm Size tested: 25mm (actual width 24.2mm, height 22mm) Weight: 256g

-The DD adds Double Defense cut and debris protection to our favourite race tyre, though feel and sizing suffer slightly.
-The slick, triple-compound RaceStar tread layer is underlined with a thick V-Guard puncture protection belt and mountain bike tyre-derived Snake Skin reinforcements for impressive debris survivability.
+The DD adds Double Defense cut and debris protection to our favourite race tire, though feel and sizing suffer slightly.
+The slick, triple-compound RaceStar tread layer is underlined with a thick V-Guard puncture protection belt and mountain bike tire-derived Snake Skin reinforcements for impressive debris survivability.
 Once you’ve spun its weight up to speed it’s a very fast roller and confidently grippy.
-The stiffer carcass means a fitting fight without tyre levers and it sizes up and floats more like a good 23mm tyre than a 25, but still handles rough roads and pothole jolts well.
+The stiffer carcass means a fitting fight without tire levers and it sizes up and floats more like a good 23mm tire than a 25, but still handles rough roads and pothole jolts well.

 Panaracer Race Type D

 Panaracer race type-d winter training tyre: panaracer race type-d winter training tyre Simon Lees/Future Publishing